Adrian-Ureche/Sudoku-Solver/README.md

 Programming Language: Python, chosen for its simplicity and extensive libraries.

 Libraries Used:
-    OpenCV for image processing
+    OpenCV for image processing,
-    Numpy for numerical operations
+    Numpy for numerical operations,
     Keras for recognizing digits from the Sudoku grid.

 Execution: